 Swimming for Seniors

 Swimming is an excellent exercise for seniors because the buoyancy of water supports joints and relieves pain.
-Swimming also boosts flexibility, muscle strength, heart health and mental health.
-Daystar encourages its residents to use the on campus swimming facility.
+Swimming also boosts flexibility, muscle strength, heart health, and mental health.

 Stretching for Seniors